ray-project/ray/doc/source/tutorial.rst

 ========

 This tutorial lets you get started with the basics for programming with Ray.
-If you haven't yet installed Ray, see our instructions on how to install on :ref:`Ubuntu <Installation on Ubuntu>`, :ref:`Mac OS X <Installation on Mac OS X>`, or :ref:`Docker <Installation on Docker>` respectively.
+If you haven't yet installed Ray, see our instruction pages for :ref:`Installation on Ubuntu`, :ref:`Installation on Mac OS X`, or :ref:`Installation on Docker` respectively.

 Starter Concepts Before Diving Into Ray
 ---------------------------------------